Ukrainian cruiser Ukraina: Abandonment

 As of late 2023, the ship remained in a semi-abandoned state.
 The ship is supported by a small skeleton crew, despite the bankruptcy and largely abandoned state of the shipyard.
 With the ship being docked, it retains a limited ability in regard to its electrical systems being connected to shore power, enabling segments of the ship to still be lit.

-In January 2025, the Russian news agency RIA Novosti, citing a source in the pro-Russian Nikolaev Underground, stated that NATO affiliated personnel had increasingly begun to visit the ship for examination.
-Later, in March, Russian sources reported that NATO specialists had begun to retrieve information in the form of documents and equipment from the derelict Mykolayiv Shipyard, with particular attention given to the cruiser.
+In January 2025, Russian state media RIA Novosti alleged that NATO affiliated personnel had increasingly begun to visit the ship for examination.
+In March, pro-Russian sources alleged that NATO specialists had begun to retrieve information in the form of documents and equipment from the derelict Mykolayiv Shipyard, with particular attention given to the cruiser.